fsr-de/myHPI/README.md

 ## Development setup

+For a quick start, use the [dev container](https://code.visualstudio.com/docs/devcontainers/containers), e.g. by installing the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in Visual Studio Code.
+This automatically installs all dependencies in a container.
+After starting the container, setup your local data by following the Manual Setup from step 9 (creating a superuser).

+### Manual setup

 To set up a development version on your local machine, you need to execute the following steps:

 1. Check out repository and cd to it